induranga2004/eventPlanner/README.md

-# Event Planner Project
+# Musical Event Planner Project

-Welcome to the Event Planner project!
-This guide will walk you through the initial setup and the development workflow for contributing to the project.
+Welcome to the Musical Event Planner project!
+This guide outlines the setup and workflow for contributing to our specialised planner focused on live musical experiences in Colombo.

 ## 1. Development Workflow